ErikOehlerich/Sankt-croix-Anno-1799/README.md

 All the pictures of the cadastral list, are from the National Archive of Denmark.

-All the pictures are publicly available, but still seek their permission before commercial use.
+All the pictures are publicly available.

 The map of Sanct Croix is from the royal libraries collection and is public domain.

 Link to my map project.
 https://erikoehlerich.github.io/Sankt-croix-Anno-1799/

 Link to the national archive